SolaceLabs/solace-ai-connector/docs/components/error_input.md

 # ErrorInput

 Receive processing errors from the Solace AI Event Connector.
-Note that the component_input configuration is ignored.
+Note that the input_selection configuration is ignored.
 This component should be used to create a flow that handles errors from other flows.

 ## Configuration Parameters